keycloak/keycloak/misc/CrossDataCenter.md

 * Every datacenter can have more database nodes if you want to support database failover and better reliability.
-In that case, the JDBC URL used in the configuration of the `KeycloakDS` datasource in `standalone-ha.xml` needs to contain URLs of all the actual database nodes of the particular DC.

-QUESTION: Is more info needed?
-Example of the JDBC URLs with more DB nodes?
-Or is it out of our scope?
+Refer to the documentation of your database and JDBC driver for the details how to setup this on the database side and how the `KeycloakDS` datasource on Keycloak side needs to be configured.

 * As mentioned before in [the JDG Server setup section](#jdg-server-setup), every datacenter can have more JDG servers